morleym/furtive-handbook/docs/objectives.md

 What each stakeholder *wants* may align or conflict with one another.
-The classic example to dive into is between competitive ops (who are most focused on competitor experience & keeping the competition flowing smoothly) and broadcast (who are most focused on teling the story of the competition to the world).
+The classic example to dive into is between competitive ops (who are most focused on competitor experience & keeping the competition flowing smoothly) and broadcast (who are most focused on telling the story of that competition to the world).
 Let's consider a single-elimination bracket with 8 competitors:

 * In the world without a broadcast, you probably want to run every match when it's ready (smoothest, quickest execution).